-- vegetables – 7½ serves a day
+- vegetables and legumes – 7½ serves a day

 - fruit – 2 serves a day

-- protein – 2½ serves a day
+- foods with protein, including meat or meat alternatives – 2½ serves a day

 You get calcium from:

 - milk, cheese and yoghurt or dairy alternatives with extra calcium

 - fish with edible bones, like sardines and salmon

 - some dark green leafy vegetables like kale and bok choy